shaanfye/mcp-mem0/README.md

 2. **`get_all_memories`**: Retrieve all stored memories for comprehensive context
 3. **`search_memories`**: Find relevant memories using semantic search

-All tools accept a `memory_type` parameter so you can keep separate collections for regular memories and notes.
-The default collection is `mem0_memories` and passing `memory_type="notes"` uses the `mem0_notes` collection.
+All tools accept a `memory_type` parameter so you can keep separate categories for regular memories and notes.
+Pass `memory_type="note"` to store and search notes, otherwise the default `memory` category is used.

 `save_memory` also accepts `message_number` and `date` parameters, which are stored as metadata alongside the text for later reference.